blockmason/link-workshop-tor/activity1/activity1.md

 ```
     npm install
 ```
-> Open up Ganache.
+> Open up Ganache and click on `QUICKSTART` to run your local blockchain.
 By default, your local blockchain will run on `http://127.0.0.1:7545`.

 > Run node from your Terminal window:
 ```